ISISComputingGroup/ibex_developers_manual/Lua.md

 so you can read/write/set asyn parameters from lua command line or script record, or even talk to a device by creating an asyn IP port and sending strings.
-See the documentation directory in lua support module  and the exampel scripts directory in iocBoot
+See the documentation directory in lua support module  and the example scripts directory in iocBoot

 To use